 Webb, Robert K. Harriet Martineau: A Radical Victorian.
 (New York: Columbia University Press, 1960).

-Weiner, G. Controversies and Contradictions: approaches to the study of Harriet Martineau (1802-76), doctoral dissertation, Open University.
+Weiner, Gaby, Controversies and Contradictions: approaches to the study of Harriet Martineau (1802-76), doctoral dissertation, Open University.
 (1991).